SaintNick1214/Project-Cortex/README.md

                      ▼
 ┌─────────────────────────────────────────────────────┐
 │            Your Convex Instance                      │
+│  • Convex Cloud (managed)                           │
-│  (Your data stays in your Convex account)           │ └─────────────────────────────────────────────────────┘
+│  • Self-hosted (local or your infrastructure)       │
+└─────────────────────────────────────────────────────┘
 ```

 Adds powerful management tools while your data remains in your Convex instance.

+> **Works with any Convex deployment** - Cloud mode features work regardless of where you run Convex

 **Key Design Decisions:**
 - **Built on Convex**: Leverages Convex's reactive backend for optimal performance
+- **Any Convex deployment**: Works with Convex Cloud, localhost, or self-hosted infrastructure
 - **Embedding-agnostic**: You provide vectors from any provider (OpenAI, Cohere, local models)
 - **Hybrid agents**: Start simple with string IDs, add structure when needed
 - **Flexible dimensions**: Support for any vector dimension (768, 1536, 3072+)
-- **Your data, your instance**: Whether direct or cloud mode, data lives in your Convex account
+- **Your data, your instance**: Whether direct or cloud mode, data lives in your Convex deployment
 - **Same API**: Switch between direct and cloud mode with a config change

 ## 📖 Documentation